Birth Control Pills and Your Period: What You Should Know

 Combination pills

 You’re more likely to experience a breakthrough bleed if you don’t take your mini pill at the same time every day.
-Even missing your pill by as much as three hours can significantly increase your risk for bleeding, as well as an unplanned pregnancy.
+Even missing your pill by as much as three hours can significantly increase your risk of bleeding, as well as an unplanned pregnancy.

 Your pill's cycle

 It’s more likely that you’ll experience a bout of breakthrough bleeding if you’re on continuous birth control packs (when you’re taking active hormones for a year or longer with no breaks).
-It can also happen in packs with shorter timespans, such as those that take you through a period every 3 months or so.
+It can also happen in packs with shorter time spans, such as those that take you through a period every 3 months or so.

 How often you take your pill